 If you wish to end your tenancy agreement before the end of the agreed fixed term then please contact your agent or landlord to discuss the situation and the possible 'surrender of the tenancy' each case will be treated on an individual basis.Back to top

 8. How do I stop my payments to the agent once my tenancy period has elapsed, and I no longer wish to rent the property?

-Once you have served the correct notice and had confirmation of your end date you will need to contact your bank to cancel any future standing orders that are due to go out after your end date.Back to top
+Once you have served the correct notice and had confirmation of your tenancy end date, you will need to contact you bank to cancel any future standing orders that are due to go out after your end date.Back to top

 9. What do I need to do with my keys at the end of the tenancy?